pranavm2015/lfs/Readme.md

 Our project was to introduce an online seat booking system for our college library which will be functional throughout the year and an online system to verify whether a person is in his/her respective room or not which would solve this problem completely.
+This project has been done as a part of Innovation Project course.

 ## Group Members:
 1. Pranav Mutharia